Utterly Paw-Fect. Visit A Dog Cafe In Sydney

 And for the pup's human counterparts; there's an all-day menu of dreams—serving burgers, sandwiches, breakfast and brunch.
 Tuck in peeps!

 An Asian street food hotspot in the backstreets of trendy Potts Point, Honkas Bar + Eats has a mouth-watering menu of Korea, Japan and Vietnam cuisine.
 They also have a spacious, central courtyard where furry friends are not just welcome, they are offered free dog meals when their owners dine in!
 The healthy, gluten-free canine treats include a sweet potato tart with peanut butter.

 Cafe Bones, Leichhardt

 They claim to be the "world's first dog-friendly cafe!"
-The coffee is organic and fair-trade, the menu is stocked with sandwiches and heaps of sweet treats, and even a dog menu to indulge your four-legged pal with a bone shaped cookie or Pupaccino™.
+The coffee at Cafe Bones is organic and fair-trade, the menu is stocked with sandwiches and heaps of sweet treats, and even a dog menu to indulge your four-legged pal with a bone-shaped cookie or Pupaccino™.
 Dog Whisperer Cesar Milan even stopped by during his trip to Oz.
 This is the number one meeting spot for locals who don't want to leave their pooches at home.
 Bone Appetit!!